oneacik/mindoo/public/Presentations/Ready to use architecture for small projects.md

 - Why Clean Architecture is important in small project
 	- Clean Architecture = Flexibility
 	- Clean Architecture = Small scope for change
-- What are the useful spring concepts in collaboration with frontend

 ## Agenda

 - This is a presentation for non microservice projects
-	- "Microservice is a cargo cult and should have been destroyed"
+	- "Microservice is a cargo cult and should be destroyed"
-	- "All with your retarded lamdas"
+	- "all with your retarded lamdas"
 	- What are you optimising for?
 - Quick story about labella
 	- There was hackerspace pomorze